bigskysoftware/htmx/www/content/essays/mvc.md

     return jsonify(contacts=contacts)
 ```

+Easy.

-Now, we don't want that limit applying to our web application, we just want it for our JSON Data API.
-Because we've
+But note: we don't want that limit applying to our web application, we just want it for our JSON Data API.
+And, because
-split the two up, we can achieve that.
+we've split the two up, we can achieve that.

 #### Adding A Graph To Our Web Application

-Let's consider another change: we want to add a graph to the `index.html` template above that is expensive to compute.
+Let's consider another change: we want to add a graph of the number of contacts added per day to the `index.html`
+template in our HTML-based web application.
+It turns out that this graph is expensive to compute.

-Because we do not want to block the rendering of the `index.html` template, we will use the
+We do not want to block the rendering of the `index.html` template on the graph generation, so we will use the
-[Lazy Loading](@/examples/lazy-load.md) pattern and create a new endpoint, `/graph`, to generate the HTML for that
+[Lazy Loading](@/examples/lazy-load.md) pattern for it instead.
+To do this, we need to create a new endpoint, `/graph`,
-graph:
+that returns the HTML for that lazily loaded content:

 ```python
 @app.route("/graph")